 Government tinkering with the eligibility rules for the new Vetting and Barring Scheme may satisfy some critics – but the black hole of logic at the heart of the scheme has not been addressed.
-This weekend saw the long-awaited report back from Sir Roger Singleton, Chairman of the Independent Safeguarding Authority (ISA), tasked …
+This weekend saw the long-awaited report back from Sir Roger Singleton, Chairman of the Independent Safeguarding Authority (ISA), …

 I think i should register because i see the same kids on the way to work every morning.
 That would make my contact with them intensive.
 Im not sure i even know their name.
 What a load of bull

 It will inconvenience a large number of people,

 It will stop people volunterring to help,

 It will re-enforce the 'guilty unless proven' dogma,

 People who say they have been passed will be automatically trusted and leave parents off guard.